What Is the Best Password Manager for Android, and How Do We Make That Judgement?

-First off, let’s consider for a moment the advantages of using a password manager.
-In the beginning, there were only one or two passwords for you to remember.
-Nowadays, when everything is online, you potentially use dozens of accounts on a daily basis.
+Not so long ago, you didn’t have to remember more than one or two passwords.
+Nowadays, when everything is online, you’re probably using dozens of accounts on a daily basis.
 Furthermore, if you engage in any form of online shopping, you’ve surely had to type your credit card details into a web form too many times for comfort.

-Since many people get into the bad habit of using the same password for each and every one of their accounts online, having a password manager has become an absolute necessity if you want to stand any chance of protecting yourself against today’s various cyberthreats.
+Having a password manager has become an absolute necessity if you want to stand any chance of protecting yourself against today’s many cyberthreats.

-Although the rising popularity of this type of software has given birth to numerous companies, only a handful have proven their worth.
+Although the rising popularity of this type of software has given birth to numerous companies, only a handful have proven themselves to be reliable.
 While most of these try to stay afloat by providing cross-platform services with equal quality, sometimes their products just aren’t that good.

-So, let’s see what extras make the best password manager for Android and what basic features every password saver app should have.
+So, let’s see what extras make the best password manager for Android and what basic features every password manager app should have.

-First off, you should always consider the encryption.
+First off, you should always consider encryption.
 If it isn’t 256-bit advanced encryption standard (AES), it just isn’t worth your while.
 The standard is military-grade and enables your software to create a secure key for the further exponential encryption of data.
-It’s incredibly hard to crack and has a great record of protecting millions upon millions of users worldwide, whether as part of a password manager, a VPN, or other forms of encrypted protection.
+It’s incredibly hard to crack and has a great record of protecting millions of users worldwide, whether we’re talking about password managers, virtual private networks (VPNs), or other forms of encrypted protection.

 Another must-have is two-factor authentication.
-Although you’ll primarily use your phone or a tablet to manage your passwords, it’s important to have the manager available on at least one other device for the purpose of establishing authentication in case something goes wrong.
+Although you’ll primarily use your phone or a tablet to manage your passwords, it’s important to have a secure password manager available on at least one other device for the purpose of establishing authentication in case something goes wrong.

 However, two-factor authentication isn’t the only security option.
 Nowadays, biometrics like face recognition and fingerprints are becoming more popular, as are external hardware solutions like YubiKey.
-Biometrics come in handy when you’re looking for the best password manager for Android, as they spare you repeated typing on your touchscreen.
+Biometrics come in handy when you’re looking for the best password manager for Android, as they spare you the trouble of having to type in your details.

 Since you’re here, chances are you’re looking for an Android password app, whether for your smartphone, tablet, or any other device that runs on Android OS.
 Of course, you can install a browser extension to keep your logins close when browsing the web on your phone.
 But an app is another must-have if you plan on using this software.